Ccheef/Data-Warehouse-AWS/README.md

 <li>Run etl.py to do the ETL process</li>
 <li>Try some SQL queries on the redshift database (you can use Query Editor on redshift console) to do analytics</li>
 </ol>
 NOTE: Some confidential credentials about AWS have been removed from the configuration file,dwh.cfg.
-Remember to fill your own credentials before to create the cluster and delete the cluster after finishing all the process)
+Remember to fill your own credentials in order to create the cluster and delete the cluster after finishing all the process)

 ---------------------------------